Raphael-Boichot/GNU-Octave-tileset-tilemap-creator-for-GBDK/README.md

 # Tileset/Tilemap creator for GBDK written in GNU Octave/Matlab

-I used this code a lot with the old version of GBDK around 2018/2019 to make (unpublished) custom roms.
-It must be compatible with GBDK2020.
+I used this code a lot with the first version of GBDK, around 2018/2019, to make (unpublished) custom roms.
 This code is better here than rotting on my hard drive.
-It is completely outdated compared to current Python scripts doing the same, but who knows, maybe it could still present an interest for some folk on internet.
-It can be used for sprites or background.
-I've created this tool because I was not satisfied with the existing ones at this time.
+It is probably outdated compared to current Python scripts doing the same for GBDK2020, but who knows, maybe it could still present an interest for some folk on internet.
+It can be used for sprites or background conversion.
+I've created this code out of curiosity to understand the tile encoding format on Game Boy.
+Functions are very similar to [Pic2tiles](http://www.budmelvin.com/dev/index.html) whick serves as inspiration.

 ## What is the code doing ?
-- it takes any image in png, 4 colors, and searches recursively for unique tiles among the whole image.
+- it takes any image in any lossless format (BMP, PNG, GIF, etc.), 4 colors, multiple of 8x8 pixels, and searches recursively for unique tiles among the whole image.
-- it renders the search in a fancy graphical output to guide/help user simplifying the image if two close tiles can be just copied for example.
+- it renders the search in a fancy graphical output to guide/help user simplifying the image if two very similar tiles can just be merdeg for example.
 - it converts the image in tileset and tilemap compatible with GBDK with only unique tiles taken into account.

 ## What is the code NOT doing ?
 - the code does not detect tiles identical by flipping/rotation even if this is very easy to include in the current version.
-- the code does not care the image size so it's up to you respect the Game Boy screen dimensions to make a level editor with it for example.
+- the code does not care the whole image size so it's up to you respect the Game Boy screen dimensions to make a level editor with it for example.
 - it is intended to be used as a single script but it can be turned easily into a function to automate scripting during code compilation.
+- it does not create ASM and binary output but it may be very easy to code from this base.

 ## How to use it ?
-- install [GNU Octave](https://octave.org/) or use your pricey Matlab licence
+- install [GNU Octave](https://octave.org/) or use your pricey Matlab licence.
 - just edit the [image name](https://github.com/Raphael-Boichot/GNU-Octave-tileset-tilemap-creator-for-GBDK/blob/ca894bc3ff5463393935c4b1e606610a5f718c7b/Tile_creator_GBDK.m#L4) to target your image.
-- if the image is more than 4 colors, use the [color swapper code](/Color_swapper.m) to fix it and reduce the color number.
+- if the image is more than 4 colors, use the [color swapper code](/Color_swapper.m) to fix it and reduce the color number one by one.
 - enjoy this simple tool.

 ## Example of graphical code output with the provided test image